josra/josra.github.io/blog/_posts/2014-10-01-An-automated-git-branching-strategy.md

 Typically pipelines are implemented as jobs that succeed each other and it only the first _toll-gate_ job is actually triggered by something happening in your version control system.
 The following jobs are started by the previous job but only if it actually succeed.

-So it's s chain of events that which stops if you're not done.
+So it's s chain of events that stops if you're not done.
 And if it completes succesfully then you know you're done.

 Drawn as a state-transition diagram it may look like this: